 The Future of Youth in PEI.
 Community Foundation of Prince Edward Island (CFPEI), RBC Future Launch, and En Point are hosting “Exploring the Future of Youth In PEI – A Vital Conversation” to bring PEI youth aged 18-35 together to have a dialogue about the future of PEI.
-The conversation will will have two sessions: Session 1 – October 23, 2020 (12:00-1:00pm) and Session 2 – November 20, 2020 (12:00-1:00pm).
-Participants can choose one or the other as they will explore the same topic.
-Learn more about the event in the CFPEI website.
+The conversation was held on November 20, 2020 (12:00-1:00pm).
+Learn more about the event in our recap.

 CEO of En Point Featured by Amplify.
 In their efforts to amplify the voices of inspiring women in Atlantic Canada, Amplify started a series called “Amplify: East.”
 Chantal Brine, CEO of En Point, was nominated as one of the women and shared her story of success in her Q&A. Read more about Chantal’s award here.

 Volta Presents 6 Ecosystem Awards.
 Chantal Brine, CEO of En Point, was nominated for one of Volta’s Startup Ecosystem Impact Award, namely the Positive Impact Award for Individual.
 The Positive Impact Award recognizes a founder or company that has developed and implemented solutions for social, cultural and/or environmental issues, to the benefit of the community at-large.
 Congratulations to Chantal for being nominated!